Ben Mitchell (EastEnders): Casting and characterisation

 Having previously appeared as a baby and a toddler, Ben returned to EastEnders in 2006 played by child actor Charlie Jones.
 Jones was cast alongside Megan Jossa, who would play his cousin Courtney Mitchell.
 While Ben is partially deaf, Jones is a hearing actor.
 The Guardians Rebecca Atkinson suggested that, as only the second disabled character in EastEnderss history, Ben was introduced to fulfil a BBC quota.
-She criticised Jones' casting, and opined, "The use of able-bodied actors to play disabled characters is endemic.
+She criticised Jones's casting, and opined, "The use of able-bodied actors to play disabled characters is endemic.
 Maybe in theory there's nothing wrong with that, but while real disabled people are invisible it is downright offensive to persistently cast able-bodied people in disabled roles."
-Scott Matthewman of The Stage sympathised with Atkinson's complaint, but defended Jones' casting: "it's hard enough to find good child actors who can cope with a soap opera environment at age 10, let alone ones that fit a character's physical requirement set out the best part of a decade earlier."
+Scott Matthewman of The Stage sympathised with Atkinson's complaint, but defended Jones's casting: "it's hard enough to find good child actors who can cope with a soap opera environment at age 10, let alone ones that fit a character's physical requirement set out the best part of a decade earlier."
 Journalist Charlie Swinbourne, himself deaf, welcomed Ben's re-introduction for increasing high-profile deaf representation on television.

-During Jones' tenure, Ben was portrayed as being physically weak.
+During Jones's tenure, Ben was portrayed as being physically weak.
 McFadden described him as unable "to look after himself" when Ben was on the verge of being sent to a young offenders' institute.
 He subsequently took boxing lessons, and TV Mags Gemma Quade noted that Ben "refuse[d] to take the coward's way out" and flee the country with his father, but nonetheless was reduced to tears upon receiving a custodial sentence.

 In May 2010, it was announced that Ben would be written out of EastEnders as part of the show's revamp by executive producer Bryan Kirkwood.
 A spokesperson said that his departure would be "one of the biggest storylines of the summer", with long-lasting repercussions.
 Confirmation followed that Ben would be recast; Joshua Pascoe assumed the part and expressed his enthusiasm to "[make] the role of Ben [his] own."
 Pascoe first appeared on 13 December 2010.
 Allison Maund of Inside Soap observed upon Ben's re-introduction that he bore "very little resemblance to the naive young boy he was before being sent down."
 A later comment in the same publication contrasted the two portrayals; it described the character under Jones as "sweet young Ben, dancing around to Girls Aloud songs", and observed that as played by Pascoe, he seems "to be dancing to the Devil's tune these days".